blackHaiDang/udacity-react-project-1/README.md

 - Cannot limit the number of search results in BooksAPI.search, is this a backend issue?
 - In app.js, code isn't elegant, routing sections are mostly repeated between path="/search/" and path="/search/:urlQuery" .
 Any better way to do this?
 - Use 'proptypes'.
-- Allow for offline browsing of your books.
+- Allow for offline browsing of the books. (persistent storage)
 - Add 'Detailed View' for the books.
 - Use stateless functions instead of classes for the react component whose only method is render(), see lesson 3.3
 - implement testing
-- cancel any request sent and not received when another character is written in the input.
+- debounce search typing input with lodash (https://lodash.com/docs/#throttle)

 ## Files
 ```